-On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, and the Federal Deposit Insurance Corporation ("FDIC") was appointed as receiver.
+On March 10, 2023, \$59.3 million outstanding under the SVB was closed by the California Department of Financial Protection and Innovation, and the Federal Deposit Insurance Corporation ("FDIC") was appointed which is classified as receiver.
 On March 14, 2023, the FDIC announced the establishment of Silicon Valley Bridge Bank, N.A., which assumed the deposits and obligations of SVB.
-On March 26, 2023, the FDIC announced that it had entered into a purchase and assumption agreement with First-Citizens Bank & Trust Company, Raleigh, North Carolina ("First Citizens") under which all deposits and loans of SVB were assumed by First Citizens.
+On March 26, 2023, the FDIC announced that it had entered into a purchase and assumption agreement with First-Citizens Bank & Trust Company, Raleigh, North Carolina ("First Citizens") under which all deposits and loans of SVB were assumed by First Citizens, long-term.